 - inside a small area - like bathroom or closet.

-If you can get into a basement, do not go into a specific corner, instead go underneath the stairwell and cover yourself with a mattress or blanket.
-Put bicycle helmets on kids, wear sturdy shoes, put infants in car seats (indoors!), and do NOT open your windows!
+If you can get into a basement, go underneath the stairwell and cover yourself with a mattress or blanket.
+Put bicycle helmets on kids, wear sturdy shoes, put infants in car seats, and do not open your windows.